ellielle/gw2-wiki-dark/README.md

 > Note: The Chrome extension isn't available on the store yet.

-> The Chrome version of 0.3.0 is not available yet

 <details>
 <summary>If you want to install and use anyway:</summary>
 <br>